dannymate/hassio-addons/netbird-client/DOCS.md

 1. Add my Hass.io add-ons repository (**https://github.com/dannymate/hassio-addons**) to your Hass.io instance.
 2. Install the "NetBird-Client" add-on.
 3. If you are using the central NetBird instance you can either use the URL generated in the log or you can use a `SETUP_KEY`.
 If hosting your own then you'll want to set `ADMIN_URL` & `MANAGEMENT_URL` and again only need to set up the `SETUP_KEY` if you don't want to login via the log generated URL.
+4. If you would like to change the auto generated hostname (which is the docker container id in case of hassio) set the `HOSTNAME`.
 4. Start the "NetBird-Client" add-on.
 5. Feels free to check the logs for `NetBird-Client` to make sure its booted correctly.
 6. This client will show up in your NetBird dashboard.